 The Center for Teaching and Learning is pleased to announce the second of three workshops in our Pedagogy of Teaching and Learning Online (PTLO) workshop series.
-These workshops support faculty in developing, designing, and deploying an “online course” (100% online or e-course) or a “hybrid course” (75% of the course occurs online) but may be beneficial as instructional support for face-to-face courses that utilize MUOnline.
+These workshops support faculty in developing, designing, and deploying an “online course” (100% online or e-course) or a “hybrid course” (75% of the course occurs online).
+Additionally, they may also be beneficial as instructional support for face-to-face courses that utilize various aspects of MUOnline.

 Faculty members who are eligible to participate in Pedagogy Matters (PM) are those who: